flyingmachine/brave-clojure-web/content/do-things.md

 `first-thing` within a vector.

 That vector is like a huge sign held up to Clojure which says, "Hey!
-This function is going to receive a list or a vector as an argument.
+This function is going to receive a list or a vector or a set as an argument.
 Make my life easier by taking apart the argument's structure for me and associating meaningful names with different parts of the argument!"

 When destructuring a vector or list, you can name as many elements as